nagendramishr/mini-rag-quickstart/README.md

 Your deployment name in this case, its called **gpt35**.

 Make a note of this deployment name, the endpoint and key.
-You will need these when you configure your azure function settings.
+You will need these when you configure your **Azure Function** settings.

 #### 5. Create a new CosmosDB instance